denisnoguer/federated-ids-replication-ufg/README.md

 REQUIRED COMMANDS IN LINUX

   -- pip install tensorflow flwr pandas numpy scikit-learn matplotlib

+##
+📈 Step 2- Instalation and initialization of Docker and FL

 ## How to run
 0. LINUX UBUNTU (UPDATED)